-When written and oral comments on drafts of the Regional Transportation Plan (RTP) or Transportation Improvement Program (TIP) are received from the public, a summary, analysis and report on the comments will be made a part of the final Plan and TIP.
-Within the MPO region whenever air quality conformity analysis is required, comments resulting from the interagency consultation process required under the United States Environmental Protection Agency's air quality conformity regulations will also be included in the final Plan and TIP.
+RTC welcomes and responds to public comments.
+Public comments are reviewed and analyzed by staff and are used as input for potential revisions to operations, plans, and programs.
+Prior to Regional Transportation Plan and Transportation Improvement Program publication, public comments are documented and are incorporated into the decision-making where appropriate; and their disposition is recorded.
+When written and oral comments on drafts of the Regional Transportation Plan (RTP) or Transportation Improvement Program (TIP) are received from the public, a summary, analysis, and report on the comments will be made a part of the final plan and the TIP.
+Within the MPO region, whenever air quality conformity analysis is required, comments resulting from the interagency consultation process required under the United States Environmental Protection Agency's air quality conformity regulations will also be included in the final plan and TIP.
+Currently RTC is an air quality attainment area for ozone and carbon monoxide; so, no air quality conformity determination is required.

-If the final transportation Plan or TIP differs significantly from the one made available for public comment and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts, an additional opportunity for public comment on the revised Plan or TIP will be made available.
+If the final transportation plan or the TIP differs significantly from the one made available for public comment and raises new material issues that interested parties could not reasonably have foreseen from the public involvement efforts, an additional opportunity for public comment on the revised plan or TIP will be made available.

-V. PUBLIC PARTICIPATION METHODS and TECHNIQUES
+VII.
+PUBLIC PARTICIPATION METHODS AND TECHNIQUES

 The methods and public participation techniques used by RTC will be tailored to best suit each particular planning effort as it gets underway.
-At the outset of each planning process, such as Regional Transportation Plan development, corridor studies and regional transportation studies, RTC will review the menu of participation methods and techniques and use the best mix of public participation methods.
-The following section documents a menu of public outreach methods, tools and techniques that RTC may use to gain public participation and involvement in development of RTC's plans, programs and activities.
+At the outset of each planning process-such as Regional Transportation Plan development, corridor studies, and regional transportation studies-RTC will review the menu of participation methods and techniques and use the best mix of public participation methods.
+The following section documents a menu of public outreach methods, tools, and techniques that RTC may use to gain public participation and involvement in the development of RTC's plans, programs, and activities.

-Menu of Public Participation Tools, Methods and Techniques
+Menu of Public Participation Tools, Methods, and Techniques

 The following is a range of public participation techniques and strategies that RTC may use to support and enhance public participation.
-These techniques and strategies are what the public can typically expect RTC to use in the regional transportation planning and decision-making process though their use will be customized for each individual plan or program.
+These techniques and strategies are what the public can typically expect RTC to use in the regional transportation planning and decision-making process, though their use will be customized for each individual plan or program.